hxuu/blog/content/ctf/idek24/hello.md

 ## Exploit - continued

-Before we craft the XSS payload, let's first code injected JS, which looks something like this:
+Before we craft the XSS payload, let's first write the JS code which will be injected.
+It should look like this:

 ```js